outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - stable structures are likelier to be used as a 'foundation' structure or 'building' intents
             - standardizing structures are likelier to be used for 'info exchange' intents
             - core structures are likelier to be used for 'generating' intents
+        - this applies the ai workflow of 'assigning probabilities for outputs given inputs' to the solution automation problem of 'assigning probabilities to structures for a general output problem-solving intent (like filtering relevant structures) given input structures'
+        - this works bc any general filtering method is a possible solution automation workflow bc 'filter' is a core interaction function between problems/solutions

       - identify & apply changes to general solution automation workflows to fit them to & implement them as configurations of alternate problem-solving tools or tools acting as components of a solution automation workflow (ai networks/algorithms, math functions, other structures for specific intents like 'info-finding' tools as 'filter sequence' structures)
         - example: